Tyred/BigData/README.md

 | MP3 | 2174.84           | 26.19              |  83.04   |
 | MP4 | 18285.62          | 181.26             |  100.88  |

 As you can see, the speed up ratio is up to 100.
 The results of this experiment are really promising because there were cases that the best motif pair are the same for the coded and original data, that is, in such cases, there was no performance loss at all.
 The two last figures presents one of the cases that it happened (MP2 - PAMAP2).
-Note that the motif pair is the same in the two images and the coded one was 76.54 times faster.
+Note that the motif pair is the same in the two images and MP calculation using the coded one was 76.54 times faster.

 ![Query1](results/matrix_profile/PAMAP2/PAMAP2_best_motifs.png)
 ![Query1](results/matrix_profile/PAMAP2/PAMAP2_coded_best_motifs.png)

 ## Conclusion
 We proposed an approach based on convolutional autoencoders, which is orthogonal to state-of-the-art techniques in time series mining.
 We have shown empirically that the use of CAE consistently improves the efficiency of these methods.Besides, we noticed that the greater the difficulty of these techniques in improving the execution time, the greater our proposal’s benefit.
 Since the dimensionality reduction can cause distortions inthe obtained results, we also evaluate relative distances’ preservation.
 In some cases, unfortunately, we notice significant distortions.
-However, these cases are exceptions and they areassociated with little data for training and notable differences in complexity between time series.
+However, these cases are exceptions and they area ssociated with little data for training and notable differences in complexity between time series.